Juniperus virginiana: Uses

 The fragrant, finely grained, soft, brittle, very light, pinkish to brownish red heartwood is very durable, even in contact with soil.
-Because of its resistance to decay, fence posts are fashioned from the wood.
+Because of its resistance to decay, the wood is often used for fence posts.
 Moths avoid the aromatic wood, and therefore it is in demand as lining for clothes chests and closets, which are often denominated "cedar closets" and "cedar chests".
 If correctly prepared, excellent English longbows, flatbows, and Native American sinew-backed bows can be made from it.
 It is marketed as "eastern redcedar" and "aromatic cedar".
 The best portions of the heartwood are one of the few woods that are suitable for making pencils, however the supply had so diminished by the 1940s that the wood of the incense-cedar largely replaced it.

 Part of the commercially available cedar oil is produced by steam distillation from wood shavings.
 It contains a wide variety of terpenes.
 The three major components, alpha-cedrene, thujopsene and cedrol, constitute more than 60% of the essential oil.
 The fruits also yield an essential oil which contains mostly D-Limonene.

 The oil derived from foliage and twigs has two main constituents: safrole and limonene.
 One minor compound is the podophyllotoxin, a non-alkaloid toxin lignan.

 Native American tribes have historically used poles of juniper wood to demarcate agreed tribal hunting territories.
 French traders named Baton Rouge, Louisiana, which denotes "red stick", from the reddish color of these poles.
 Some nations continue to use it ceremonially.

 The Cahokia Woodhenge series of timber circles that the pre-Columbian Mississippian culture in western Illinois erected were constructed of massive logs of eastern juniper.
 One iteration of such a circle, Woodhenge III, which is thought to have been constructed circa 1000 AD, had 48 posts in the circle of 410 ft in diameter and a 49th pole in the center.